Triton College Annuitants Association

 “HELPING PEOPLE SECURE AND PRESERVE THEIR ASSETS AND FUTURE”

 In the last several months, I have reviewed several articles on the Medicare “observation status” which all of us should be aware of when we are going to the hospital.
 As I have read the various articles, it appears those Medicare administrators who complete audits of hospitals are applying some pressure on hospitals to place individuals in “observation status” and not “inpatient status."
 What this means is if you are going to the hospital and will be there more than one night, if they put you in “observation status,” Medicare may not be responsible for the cost; thus the bill becomes yours.

-Over the past six years the use of “observation status” has doubled in hospitals.
-The Federal Medicare auditors decide later the “inpatient status” should have been “outpatient.”
+Over the past six years, the use of “observation status” has doubled in hospitals.
+The federal Medicare auditors decide later that the “inpatient status” should have been “outpatient.”
 When this happens, the hospital must return the Medicare payments received.